-Pathway 1: Promote a community climate that consists of healthy masculinity and zero tolerance for violence against women and girls.
+Pathway 1 Engaging Men & Boys: Promote a community climate that consists of healthy masculinity and zero tolerance for violence against women and girls.

-Pathway 2: Promote a climate of teen wellness at local high schools.
+Pathway 2 Youth Engagement: Promote a climate of teen wellness at local high schools.

-Pathway 3: Improve self-confidence, self-esteem, and increase healthy choices among elementary and middle school girls.
+Pathway 3 Girls on the Run: Improve self-confidence, self-esteem, and increase healthy choices among elementary and middle school girls.

-Pathway 4: Promote institutional practices that support the elimination of oppression and an organizational culture of empowerment among Juneau Violence Prevention Coalition (JVPC) partners
+Pathway 4 Equity: Promote institutional practices that support the elimination of oppression and an organizational culture of empowerment among Juneau Violence Prevention Coalition (JVPC) partners

-To learn more about Juneau’s Pathways to Prevent Violence, contact Ati Nasiah at AWARE 907-586-4902.
+To learn more about Juneau’s Pathways to Prevent Violence, contact the AWARE Prevention office at 907-586-4902.